 Even though the planets are called super-Earths, Fegley says, the term is a reference to their mass and makes no claim about their composition, much less their habitability.
 But, he says, you start with what you know.

-The team ran calculations on two types of pseudo-Earths, one with a composition like that of the Earth’s continental crust and the other, called the BSE (bulk silicate Earth), with a composition like the Earth’s before the continental crust formed, which is the composition of the silicate portion of the primitive Earth before the crust formed.
+The team ran calculations on two types of pseudo-Earths, one with a composition like that of the Earth’s continental crust and the other, called the BSE (bulk silicate Earth), which is the composition of the silicate portion of the primitive Earth before the crust formed.

 The difference between the two models, says Fegley, is water.
 The Earth’s continental crust is dominated by granite, but you need water to make granite.
 If you don’t have water, you end up with a basaltic crust like Venus.
 Both crusts are mostly silicon and oxygen, but a basaltic crust is richer in elements such as iron and magnesium.